MotionSpell/lldash/README.md

 To be provided

-## Building from the command line
+## Building

-to be provided
+You can build from the command line or from vscode.
+The first time you build will take very long (about 30 minutes) because `vcpkg` will have to build all of the dependency packages.
+These are cached, however, so subsequent builds will be a lot quicker.

 ### Windows

-to be provided
+In powershell, run `scripts\buildpackage.ps1`.
+You have to supply the preset you want to build (but these will be listed if you don't supply the argument).

+This will build everything, install into `.\installed` and create an installable package.

 ### Linux, Mac

-to be provided
+Run `scripts/buildpackage.sh`.
+You have to supply the preset you want to build (but these will be listed if you don't supply the argument).

+This will build everything, install into `./installed` and create an installable package.

 ## Building with vscode

-to be provided
+Use the `cmake: select preset` command to select your preset. (control-shift-P or command-shift-P allows you to run the command, or use the CMake sidebar)
+Then use `cmake: configure`, `cmake: build`, `cmake: package`

 ## Dependencies